 Green tea extract is a concentrated form of green tea leaves and is made from the crushed ground powder of the leaves.
 According to studies, one capsule of green tea extract contains the same amount of active ingredients as in an average cup of green tea.

 Like green tea, green tea extracts are also an amazing source of antioxidants.
-Epigallocatechin gallate (EGCG) is the most investigated catechin in green tea and is regarded to have the most health benefits.
+Epigallocatechin gallate (EGCG) is the most investigated catechin in green tea and has the most health benefits.
 EGCG helps to fight free radicals.
-Green tea extract is known for its wide range of health benefits and also for its strong defence against several health ailments.
+It has strong defense against several health ailments.
 Green tea has been examined extensively in humans, animals, and lab trials.
 This research implies that green tea can help with a variety of health issues, including cancer.

 Effects of Green Tea Extract on Cancer

 According to several population-based studies, green and black teas may help protect against cancer.
-In nations like Japan, where people drink green tea on a regular basis, cancer rates are relatively low compared to other countries.
+Cancer rates are relatively low in nations like Japan, where people drink green tea on a regular basis, compared to other countries.
 However, these trials do not provide conclusive evidence that green tea can prevent cancer in humans.

 Early clinical investigations suggest that polyphenols found in tea, particularly green tea, may have a role in cancer prevention.
-According to studies, polyphenols are also thought to aid malignant cells to die and stop further spreading.
+According to studies, polyphenols aid malignant cells to die and stop further spreading.

 Green Tea Extract for Breast Cancer

 Breast cancer is the most frequent malignancy in women all around the world.
 A malignant expansion of epithelial cells lining the ducts or lobules of the breast causes breast cancer.
 A number of factors influence a woman’s risk of acquiring breast cancer.